 Installing a FortiGate in Transparent mode

-- Before connecting the FortiGate unit to your network, go to the Dashboard and locate enter the following command into the CLI Console:
+- Before connecting the FortiGate unit to your network, go to System > Dashboard > Status and locate the System Information widget.
+Beside Operation Mode, select Change.

 - Access the web-based manager by browsing to the new management IP.

-If your network uses IPv6 addresses, go to Policy & Objects > IPv6 Policy and select Create New to add a security policy that allows users on the private network to access the Internet.
-If the IPv6 menu option is not available, go to System > Feature Select, turn on IPv6, and select Apply.
+If your network uses IPv6 addresses, go to Policy & Objects > Policy > IPv6 and select Create New to add a security policy that allows users on the private network to access the Internet.
+If the IPv6 menu option is not available, go to System > Config > Features, turn on IPv6, and select Apply.
 For more information on IPv6 networks, see the IPv6 Handbook.

 Set the Incoming Interface to the internal interface and the Outgoing Interface to the Internet-facing interface (typically WAN1).
 You will also need to set Source Address, Destination Address, Schedule, and Service according to your network requirements.
 You can set these fields to the default all/ANY settings for now but should create the appropriate objects later after the policies have been verified.